DK26/osa-mailer/README.md

 ## How it Works

 OSA-Mailer uses asynchronous approach for sending E-mails, sacrificing realtime notifications in favour of increasing feature capabilities.

-By using an asynchronous approach, OSA-Mailer can merge E-mails context of the same us recipients, and craft beautiful and sophisticated E-mails, using rendering engines.
+This enables OSA-Mailer the merge of multiple E-mails context of the same recipients, craft beautiful and sophisticated E-mails, using rendering engines, and some other future ideas that are on the table (such as timed or conditioned E-mail messages).
+It also enables resending E-mails in case of an error, or using other mitigation methods.

+### Workflow

-1. An external tool is creating and writing a formatted E-mail send requests into the `outbox` directory (refer to the `send_email_request` python scripts for examples)
+1. An external tool is creating and writing a formatted E-mail send requests (JSON file) into the `outbox` directory (refer to the `send_email_request` python scripts for examples)
-2. The OSA-Mailer service is pulling every X configured seconds for new E-mail send requests in the `outbox` directory
+2. The OSA-Mailer service is pulling every X configured seconds for new E-mail send requests found within the `outbox` directory
-3. OSA-Mailer calculates an E-mail ID for each request, effectively merging dynamic context values
+3. OSA-Mailer calculates an E-mail ID for each request base-off its `email` section and effectively merging dynamic `context` values
-4. It then composes an SMTP message using the provided HTML template, rendering it with the chosen rendering engine against the merged context, allowing for a dynamic E-mail creation, and automatically loads all related resources (images) used within the HTML template
+4. It then composes an SMTP message using the provided HTML template, rendering it with the chosen rendering engine against the merged context, allowing for a dynamic E-mail creation, while automatically loading all related resources (images) used within that HTML template
 5. It sends out the final SMTP E-mail message, using the configurations within the `osa_mailer.cmd` file

 ## Quick Template Engines Guide